Tyler Stephenson Player Props: Reds vs. Athletics

-The Cincinnati Reds, including Tyler Stephenson and his .441 slugging percentage in past 10 games, including four extra-base hits but no home run), battle starting pitcher Kyle Muller and the Oakland Athletics at Oakland-Alameda County Coliseum, Saturday at 4:07 PM ET.
+The Cincinnati Reds, including Tyler Stephenson and his .457 slugging percentage in past 10 games, including four extra-base hits but no home run), take on starter Ken Waldichuk and the Oakland Athletics at Oakland-Alameda County Coliseum, Sunday at 4:07 PM ET.

 Tyler Stephenson Game Info & Props vs. the Athletics